markjivko/rpg/readme.txt

 == Screenshots ==

 1. Create and upgrade buildings, gather and trade resources, recruit units, ships and more
-2. Colonize empty slots, attack other users, send spies, prepare transport convoys and more
+2. Colonize empty slots, attack other players, send spies, prepare transport convoys and more
 3. Perform research activities and uncover the hidden secrets of your species
-4. Earn gems by designing and playing platformer games in the game arena
-5. Use **Alt+Ctrl+C** to enable the in-game console and perform administrative tasks
+4. Use **Alt+Ctrl+C** to enable the in-game console and perform administrative tasks
-6. (PRO) Customize all game objects and even monetize your game with PayPal micro-transactions!
+5. Customize all game objects and even monetize your game with PayPal micro-transactions (PRO)!
+6. Earn gems by designing and playing platformer mini-games in the game arena

 == Changelog ==

+= [0.3.2] 2021-01-31 =
+* Enhancements
+  * **Free Game Mechanics** editing for all!
+  * Robots can now create military entities, **attack** on their own and **fight back**
+  * Significant improvements in performance
+  * Added 3 new platformer levels
+* Bug fixes
+  * Fixed Firebase Chat Integration; new configuration item
+  * Fixed performance issues related to `dbUpdate`
+* Additional changes
+  * Added Firebase "Getting Started" help page to configuration
+  * Added messages pagination; new configuration item
+  * Added full-screen button to log-in form
+  * Changed full-screen button behavior: no more redirects
+  * Added leader board size configuration item
+  * Improved default configuration values for some entities and buildings
+  * `Platformer Author Limit` set to **0** now disables game authorship by players

 = [0.3.1] 2021-01-26 =
 * Enhancements